 4. Use Transitional Pieces in Kitchen Design

-- Limit your design to two or three different finishes to maintain a cohesive look.
+Stick to two or three different finishes to maintain a cohesive look.

 Case Study: The Eclectic Modern Kitchen with Mixed Metals

-- Matte Black Handles: Added contrast and a contemporary edge.
+✔ Matte Black Handles – Added contrast and a contemporary edge.

-- Brushed Brass Fixtures: Introduced warmth and elegance.
+✔ Brushed Brass Fixtures – Introduced warmth and elegance.

 Common Mistakes to Avoid When Mixing Metals

-1. Ignoring the Overall Kitchen Style
+🚫 1.
+Ignoring Your Kitchen’s Overall Style

-2. Using Too Many Metal Finishes
+🚫 2.
+Using Too Many Finishes

-3. Forgetting About Lighting in Kitchen Design
+🚫 3.
+Overlooking Lighting in Kitchen Design

 Conclusion